 Hello Internet People!
-I am Mike DeVito, a social scientist, and I want to know how people perceive various features of the Internet, especially the algorithms behind social media platforms and search, and what they might be doing to our brains.
+I am Mike DeVito, an interdisciplinary social/behavioral scientist, and I want to know how people perceive various features of the Internet, especially the algorithms behind social media platforms and search, and what they might be doing to our brains.

 My research centers around the cognitive effects of new media on human social identity and information flows, including the formation and presentation of the self-concept through social media, trust in external memory, and lay understanding of algorithmic effects.
 I am also interested in the emerging effects of personified/anthropomorphized technology, including virtual assistants and rudimentary artificial intelligence.

 To deconstruct that very dense last paragraph: I want to know how things like Facebook change the way you think about others and yourself and the way you get your information (and what all that does to our society).
 I’m also interested in what happens when things like search engines and external hard drives become integrated into our own memories, and what happens when we start seeing computer-based agents more like trustworthy friends.